 Team visits Seoul to pay respects to former president, but will not attend funeral.

-South and North Korean officials in charge of inter-Korean relations met in Seoul for the first time in nearly two years earlier on Saturday.
+Earlier in the day, South and North Korean officials in charge of inter-Korean relations met in Seoul for the first time in nearly two years.

 Hyun told reporters that the two sides discussed various inter-Korean issues.